-With premiums on the rise for all insurance policies over the course of the last few years, experts said they’re convinced the hikes for Obamacare were due in part to artificially low initial pricing for the policies.
+With premiums for all insurance policies rising in recent years, experts believe the Obamacare hikes were caused in part by artificially low initial pricing for the policies.

 “We have a plan that’s going to be fantastic.
-A very competitive plan, costs will come down, health care will go up very substantially.
-People will like it a lot.
+A very competitive plan, costs will come down, and health care will go up very substantially.
+It will be well received.
 It’s going to be special.
 I think you’re going to like what you hear,” Trump told the insurance executives.

-While some leaked versions of what are reputed to be GOP plans to repeal and replace the ACA are said to focus heavily on tax credits and health savings accounts – while simultaneously cutting subsidies and Medicaid funding – they are also aimed at removing employer and individual mandates which currently require providing and carrying health insurance.
+While some leaked versions of alleged GOP plans to repeal and replace the ACA are said to place a heavy emphasis on tax credits and health savings accounts while simultaneously reducing subsidies and Medicaid funding, they are also aimed at eliminating employer and individual mandates that currently require providing and carrying health insurance.

-But that leaves some Americas feeling worried about the replacement options.
-Polls have shown that, as of last year, only 12 percent of Americans had any level of confidence in health insurance companies.
-The NBC/WSJ poll also said that 54 percent of respondents said they had “very little” or “none at all.”
+However, some Americans are concerned about replacement options.
+According to polls, only 12% of Americans had any confidence in health insurance companies as of last year.
+According to the NBC/WSJ poll, 54 percent of respondents said they had “very little” or “nothing at all.”

-According to Congressional Budget Office estimates, some 22 million Americans will lose their health insurance if Obamacare is repealed, but so far, the White House hasn’t responded in detail to requests for comment.
+According to Congressional Budget Office estimates, if Obamacare is repealed, 22 million Americans will lose their health insurance, but the White House has yet to respond in detail to requests for comment.

 The insurance industry trade group AHIP is still optimistic that the GOP will come up with a viable plan.